 Karissa: Awesome.
 Okay.
 What results did you see after working with Delivering Happiness?
 Please share any specific results you've seen in the organization that demonstrates how the work we've done together is alive and thriving so whether it's a story or a stat.

 Danny: Let's invert.
-Annie you answer first.
+Annie, you answer first.

 Annie: We've been thinking a lot about achievements and how our work is impacting downstream and rippling across the enterprise.
 So, we've been thinking about this a lot, and I think, most tangibly like the, there's an org design team, and we were literally, I was just on a call with them the other day.
 And you were using our slides.
-And Jenn helped me with these slides in this storyline, and we were starting with like there, first slide is literally "start with the why" that's like a Jenn's here in this moment.
+And Jenn helped me with these slides in this storyline, and we were starting with like there, the first slide is literally "start with the why" that's like a Jenn's here in this moment.
 So, I think like really translate some of the organizational design and philosophy has come through.
-But I think it's the working with the DH has really impacted our team and the way we work together and the way that we see ourselves as like individual components, but have a larger vision.
+But I think it's the working with the DH that has really impacted our team and the way we work together and the way that we see ourselves as like individual components but have a larger vision.
 And I think our team has really oriented around purpose and purposeful work and making sure that everything we do, we all individually find purpose in it.
 And then we're pushing the organization forward to be a leader and a purposeful leader in the industry.
-Because I see it like every single day and just how we speak to each other and what we talk about and what we prioritize.
+Because I see it every single day and just how we speak to each other and what we talk about and what we prioritize.
 That's amazing.

 Danny: Yeah, I think the only thing I would add to that is, we, our team because we work differently than the culture, the established culture at Starbucks, the tools that we've got from DH, have given us like Annie said the ability to build that within our own team and model it.
 And so I think a lot of teams aspire to work differently, aspire to challenge the status quo.
 And I think our team represents that in some respect.
 I think there's a lot of teams like that, too; I think we're one of them.
 And, I think DH has set us up to do it again in a way that we could say here is specifically how we do that rather than, rather than, feeling our way, that's number one, number two, I think our team is really clear on what we value.

 And so, for example, we've done, we did a number of exercises with DH in the beginning.
 We know how important to us, for instance, rigor is, and the ability to articulate that to other people.
-Both in show and tell has had a real impact on the way that we communicate with people, their expectations of our communications, and then the way they communicate back to the organization.
+Both in show and tell have had a real impact on the way that we communicate with people, their expectations of our communications, and then the way they communicate back to the organization.

 So, just the ability to do a, like a happiness heartbeat exercise and know that rigor is something that we value has made it much more focused on how we share our work.
-And so I think that's, really tangible way to think about how DH has helped us.
+And so I think that's, a really tangible way to think about how DH has helped us.

 Karissa: Awesome.
 I love that.
 Do you have any specific stats that you could share?
 I know this is a little bit trickier because sometimes you have to tie it to sales or whatever that looks like.
 Is there any kind of numbers?